MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/ediscovery/resolve-ediscovery-issues.md

 3. If multiple users are returned, locate and fix the conflicting object.

-## Error/issue: Search fails on specific locations
+## Error: Search fails on specific locations

-An eDiscovery or content search might yield the following error:
+An eDiscovery or Content search might yield the following error:

 > This search completed with (#) errors.
 Would you like to retry the search on the failed locations?